© Laurenz Albe 2021

 Use identity columns unless you need to generate primary keys outside a single database, and make sure all your primary key columns are of type

-If you are interested in reading more about primary keys, see Hans’ post on Primary Keys vs. Unique Constraints.
+If you are interested in reading more about primary keys, see also Hans’ post on Primary Keys vs. Unique Constraints.